Harman Baweja

 Harman Baweja (born 13 November 1980) is an Indian actor, producer and screenwriter.
 The son of film director Harry Baweja and producer Pammi Baweja, he has starred in the Hindi films Love Story 2050 (2008), What's Your Raashee?
 (2009), Victory (2009), and Dishkiyaoon (2014).
 After a hiatus, he featured in the Netflix drama series Scoop (2023).
 He has also worked in Punjabi cinema.

 Early life and education

 Baweja was born to a film director Harry Baweja and producer Pammi Baweja.
 Born on 13 November 1980 in Chandigarh, in 1984 his family had to shift to Mumbai following the anti-Sikh riots.

 He attended the Kishore Namit Kapoor Acting Institute in Bombay and then the University of California, Los Angeles.

-Before becoming an actor, he worked in hotel management in Switzerland for around a year and was an assistant director to his father for some seven years.
+Before becoming an actor, he worked in hotel management for around a year and was an assistant director to his father for some seven years.

 Career

 Producer

 Baweja was credited as a producer for Hansal Mehta's Yeh Kya Ho Raha Hai?
 (2002).

 Over the years he has produced or co-produced numerous films, including Punjabi films, and webseries.